terrier-org/terrier-core/doc/quickstart_experiments.md

     $bin/terrier http

-You can then enter queries and view results at <http://localhost:8080> (If your running Terrier on another machine, replace localhost with the hostname of the remote machine).
+You can then enter queries and view results at <http://localhost:8080> (If you are running Terrier on another machine, replace localhost with the hostname of the remote machine).
 Terrier can provide more information in the search results -- for more information on configuring the Web interface, please see [Using Web-based results](terrier_http.md).

 ------------------------------------------------------------------------